Sobhangh/IDP-Z3/docs/zettlr/slow copy.md

 Date: 20200513173351
 –-

-Problem: theory of Djordje ran in 1 sec with 0.4.1, but 15 seconds with master on 13 May.
+Problem: theory of Djordje ran in 1 sec with 0.4.1, but 15 seconds with main on 13 May.

 Root cause analysis:
 * interrupting the program after 5 seconds shows that it is copying the subtences to create assignment in State.py